shawnburke/raspberrypi-webcam/README.md

 			  }
 			]
 		}

+Note that `sites` is an array, as this is designed to view multiple cameras.
+To do multiple, simply add multiple entries the the array that map to each Raspberry Pi you have running.
+Make sure you pass the corresponding folder name to the Node running on the RPi (`-f imagesFolder2`).

 1. Upload `web/index.html` and `web/config.json' into the root of your bucket.
 Be sure to do Set Details > Set Permissions > "Make Everything Public" when you are uploading.
 2. Navigate to the page with your web browser as the root of the bucket: `http://mybucket.s3-website-us-west-2.amazonaws.com`.